chelseamharmon/OptiHarvest/README.md

 # OptiHarvest

-Data inporting, cleaning, and extracting for each monthly .csv input Must include .csv with data and .csv matching table for sensor matching
+Data importing, cleaning, and extracting for each monthly .csv data input.
+Must include .csv with data and .csv matching table for sensor matching